TwoGeeks/TwoGeeks/README.md

 - Using combination of unit test to test each main pages
 - Mock presses on buttons to test navigation to other pages

+### Testing Automation and Coverage
+- Set up automatic testing using TravisCI on pull request
+- Calculate test coverage score using TravisCI

 ### System Testing
 - Ensure the features created is working as per expected
 - Ensure there is input validation and error handling in places such as